-EBRD financed Serbia’s unabated quest for coal causes tremors among mining communities26.
-April 2013. / Mining
+EBRD financed Serbia’s unabated quest for coal causes tremors among mining communities, Mining

 EBRD continues to fund coal projects as Serbia proves another frontline in battle between energy and environment.